- Civil rights activist and Nation of Islam member

 In 1958, Malcolm married fellow NOI member Betty Sanders, who later became active in the civil-rights movement and changed her name to Betty Shabazz.

 Described by scholar Joshua Muravchik as “a vociferous anti-Semite in both public and in private,” on January 28, 1961 Malcolm met with leaders of the Ku Klux Klan—whose opposition to race mixing and intermarriage he admired—in an effort to win white racist support for NOI's separatist agenda.
 Indeed, he sought to elicit help from the Klan in obtaining land in the South that could be used as an independent nation for black Americans.
-He assured the Klansmen that the integration movement they despised was being largely orchestrated by Jews, and he expressed his dismay to the Klansmen that they had not yet killed Martin Luther King.
+He assured the Klansmen that the integration movement they despised was being largely orchestrated by Jews who were “using the Negro as a tool,” and he expressed his dismay to the Klansmen that they had not yet killed Martin Luther King.

-Malcolm also traveled to the Middle East that year, and subsequently began to adopt traditional Islamic practices while becoming more critical of NOI.
+Also in 1961, Malcolm traveled to the Middle East and subsequently began to adopt traditional Islamic practices while becoming more critical of NOI.

 In 1962 a French airliner crashed and 121 white passengers from Georgia were killed.
 Malcolm responded to the tragedy by saying: “I should like to announce a very beautiful thing that has happened.
 I got a wire from God today.
 He really answered our prayers over in France....
 We will continue to pray, and we hope that every day another plane falls out of the sky.”